Fresh crab salad on a warm summer day is a perfect cold lunch recipe.

 - 3/4 cup celery, finely chopped

-- 3 tablespoons green or red pepper, finely chopped
+- 3 tablespoons green pepper, or red, finely chopped

 - 2 tablespoons chives, chopped